simsong/stats_2010/recon/README.md

 * A way to distribute the load among many processes.

 Goals:
-1. consistent maming scheme for data files
+1. consistent naming scheme for data files
 2. Make as few changes to the structure of original code as possible
 3. All programs are testable and generate provenance for output